-The Nomination Committee had met once during FY2013 and the activities of the Nomination Committee is summarised as follows:-
+The Nomination Committee had met twice during FY2014 and activities of the Nomination Committee is summarised as follows:

-- (a) Reviewed and assessed the effectiveness of the Board, the committees of the Board and the contribution of each individual director, including Independent Non-Executive Directors and principal officer. - (b) Reviewed and recommended the re-election of Directors who were retiring and seeking for re-election at Eighth Annual General Meeting. - (c) Reviewed and assessed the Independent Non-Executive Directors.
+- (a) Reviewed and assessed the effectiveness of the Board, the committees of the Board and the contribution of each individual director, including Independent Non-Executive Directors and principal officer. - (b) Reviewed and recommended the re-election of Directors who were retiring and seeking for re-election at Ninth Annual General Meeting. - (c) Reviewed and assessed the Independent Non-Executive Directors. - (d) Reviewed the structure, size and composition of the Board.